-To clarify what I am talking about here, alias types used to be called "user-defined data types."
+To clarify what I am talking about here, alias types (more formally, "user-defined data type aliases") used to be called "user-defined data types."
 Then, when CLR came around in SQL Server 2005, they gave us the ability to create our own CLR user-defined types (UDTs) – a different beast altogether.
-I won't get into the differences, but to avoid confusion, they came up with a new name (an alias, if you will; how ironic) for the old-style user-defined data types, which better reflects what they actually do: alias types.
+I won't get into the differences, but to avoid confusion, they came up with a new name (an alias, if you will) for the old-style user-defined data types, which better reflects what they actually do, I guess.

 In general, the thinking behind

 user-defined data types user-defined data type aliases is that you can use this central definition to declare the properties of a column type across your entire database.
 For example, if you wanted to always store e-mail addresses in a